langhabel/optimization-surrogate-generalization/README.md

    *Advantage*: Easy; *disadvantages*: too peaky, uneven results, independent of neural network
    - [`Ensembles`](http://ieeexplore.ieee.org/abstract/document/1216214/): Using several neural networks with different random weight initializations.
 Mean over outputs constitutes prediction, variance depicts uncertainty.<br/>
    *Advantage*: Uncertainty estimates depend on neural network; *disadvantage*: computationally expensive<br/>
-   *Outlook*: Ensemble-uncertainty-estimates could be used as training data for a new neural network, which could then exclusively be used on new data.
+   *Future work*: Ensemble-uncertainty-estimates could be used as training data for a new neural network, which could then exclusively be used on new data.
 This would increase computational efficiency.
    - [`MCDropout`](http://www.cs.ox.ac.uk/people/yarin.gal/website/blog_3d801aa532c1ce.html): *Monte-Carlo dropout*: Approximation of deep Gaussian process by application of dropout (multiple times) in test instead of training.
 Mean of output constitutes prediction, variance depicts uncertainty.<br/>
    *Advantage*: Uncertainty estimate depends on neural network<br/>
    *Disadvantage*: Tendency that higher curvature (in the function) is modelled by scarce number of neurons.
 Thus, dropout disproportionally affects those regions.
 However, high curvature can be present in already explored regions, leading to poor uncertainty estimates in our scenario.